Jucys-Murphy elements for Soergel bimodules: Determinant formula

+where we used ({\ref{onecolour 2}}) for the second equality.
+Applying the polynomial relation ({\ref{picture5}}) once to this, we find that $ \gamma_\e$ is equal to $ { s} ({ \beta} { \frac{1}{\alpha}}) $, as claimed.

-Let us now consider a general $ \e $ and let $ e_i $ be the $ i$'th coordinate $ \e$.
+Let us now turn to the general case.
+Let us consider an $ \e \in \tab(y) $ and let $ e_i $ be the $ i$'th coordinate of $ \e$.
 If the corresponding symbol is $ M=U0$, then the situation is exactly as for the $e_2 $-term of ({\ref{a2-example}}), and the contribution to $ \gamma_\e$ is $ w^{<i} \alpha_{i} $ as claimed.
-If the corresponding symbol is $ M=D0$, then the situation is exactly as for the $e_3 $-term of ({\ref{a2-example}}), adding a trivalent vertex and the contribution to $ \gamma_\e$ is $ (w^{<i} \alpha_{i})^{-1} $ as claimed.
+If the corresponding symbol is $ M=D0$, then the situation is exactly as for the $e_3 $-term of ({\ref{a2-example}}), adding a trivalent vertex, and the contribution to $ \gamma_\e$ is $ (w^{<i} \alpha_{i})^{-1} $ as claimed.

-On the other hand, if $ T=U1$ then there are two possibilites.
+If $ T=U1$ then there are two possibilities.
 Either the situation is as for $e_1 $ in ({\ref{a2-example}}) where the dashed line extends to the top and bottom of the diagram and so the contribution to $\gamma_{\e} $ will be $1 $, as claimed.
 Or alternatively, the dashed line turns around and eventually runs into a later $ D1$.
-This situation is not represented in ({\ref{a2-example}}) but appears in the simple example $ \underline{w} := { s} { s} $, $ \e = (1,1) $ with symbols $ (U1, D1) $.
-The light leaves morphsm is in this case
+This situation is not represented in ({\ref{a2-example}}) but appears in the example $ \underline{w} := { s} { s} $, $ \e = (1,1) $ with symbols $ (U1, D1) $.
+The light leaves morphism is in this case

 and so we should take the coefficient of the empty diagram in

 By ({\ref{picture16}}), ({\ref{picture17}}), ({\ref{onecolour 5}}) and ({\ref{onecolour 6}}) the value of this is $-1$, which is therefore the combined contribution of the $ U1 $ and $ D1 $ symbols in this case, as claimed.
 The general case is done the same way. \end{dem}